axanthos/orange3-textable-prototypes/doc/widgets/MovieReviews.rst

 -----------

 This widget is designed for searching any movie by its title or actors and the output is 25 reviews of the film.
-The widget will use the imdbpy library to import the movies’ data.
+The widget will use the imdbpy library to import the movies' data.

 Interface